I feel that 95% of the weddings I film every year by myself, and most time, people ask me which is the best lens for wedding videography.

 The 55mm range makes you feel like you’re on the inside of everything without having to mount up close or be by your guests’ faces.

 It’s compact and lightweight while still producing stunning images with a wide-angle perspective of up to 27mm, giving you the power to capture large group shots or in tight spaces.

 This highly versatile lens also incorporates Image Stabilizers, allowing videographers to shoot at slower shutter speeds without compromising sharpness or brightness.

 The large circular aperture produces a beautiful shallow depth of field effects that can even be dropped down one step further thanks to the ring-type ultra sonic monitor (USM).

-This is the ideal lens for wedding videographers in need of a quality wide-angle zoom lens with plenty of speed and features to play around with.
+This is the ideal lens for wedding videographers needing a quality wide-angle zoom lens with plenty of speed and features to play around with.